Milled Lemon Balm contained in size ‘0’ Vegetable Cellulose Capsules. Sold in Bags of 1000 Capsules.

 It grows to a maximum height of 70–150 cm (28–59 in).
 The leaves have a mild lemon scent similar to mint.
 During summer, small white flowers full of nectar appear.
 Lemon balm seeds require light and at least 20 °C (70 °F) to germinate.

 The plant is used to attract bees to make honey.
 It is also grown and sold as an ornamental plant.
 The essential oil is used as a perfume ingredient, but the plant has other culinary and medicinal uses.
 Lemon balm is also used in some toothpastes.

-Product is supplied in resealable clear bags.
+Capsules are supplied in resealable clear bags.